nnt0/fily/README.md

 Having it at any position behind the operation name will not result in what you want.

 There is also the strict logging flag.
 You can enable it with `-s`, `--strict_logging` or by creating an environment variable called `FILY_STRICT_LOGGING`.
 The value of the environment variable doesn't matter.
 Setting this flag doesn't allow fily to run without logging.
-If the setup fails for some reason the program will just panic before doing anything.
-This does not stop the program it if you set logging to `off`.
+If the setup fails for some reason the program will just stop before doing anything.
+This does not stop the program if you set logging to `off`.
 This only makes sure that the setup does not fail.

 ## Dealing with UTF-8 in PowerShell on Windows